designableweb/flexible-page-duplicator/README.md

 A simple WordPress plugin to duplicate pages along with their Advanced Custom Fields (ACF) and content, including flexible content fields.

 <h2>Description</h2>
-Flexible Page Duplicator is a WordPress plugin designed to quickly and easily duplicate pages along with their associated ACF fields and content, including flexible content fields.
-This plugin is a valuable tool for developers and content managers who often need to duplicate pages with complex ACF structures.
+<p>Flexible Page Duplicator is a WordPress plugin designed to quickly and easily duplicate pages along with their associated ACF fields and content, including flexible content fields.
+This plugin is a valuable tool for developers and content managers who often need to duplicate pages with complex ACF structures.</p>

 When a user clicks the "Duplicate" link, the plugin does the following:
 <ol>